 - How do you explain coding to a child?

-- What is a coding class?
+- What is a coding class for kids?

 - How to Choose the Right Coding Classes for Kids

-- The Best Coding for Kids Resources
+- The Best Kids Coding Resources

 - Get Started with Coding for Kids!

 Technology is a part of everyday life for most kids and teens.
-So, understanding code allows kids to go past just knowing how to use technology.
+So, understanding code allows children to go past just knowing how to use technology.
 It lets them create and invent technology.
 Learning about coding builds their computational skills, analytical thinking, and even their confidence.
 For kids, it’s the difference between knowing how to navigate a website or play a game and building a website or game on their own.

-Did you know?
 Half of the highest-paying jobs in America require some coding knowledge.

 Aside from job prospects, kids can learn important life skills through coding, such as problem solving, critical thinking, perseverance, communication, and creativity.